Lucky-ESA/ioBroker.schedule-switcher/docs/en/README.md

 - `schedule-switcher.0.history` History from schedules switching
 - `schedule-switcher.0.nextEvents` Next switching operations as JSON Table
 - `schedule-switcher.0.sendto` With VIS-2, changes are passed to the adapter via this object
+- `schedule-switcher.0.widgetOverview` Overview of all widgets to find errors

 ![101_remote.png](img/view_states.png)